parcelLab/challenge-fullstack-engineer/Readme.md

 - `status_detail` - a more human readable detailed version of the checkpoint's status

 ## What you will need
 For setting up the website / frontend you can just set up a standard React/Vue/Svelte... project with the transpiler of your choice or don't use any framework at all.
 Choose the tool you like.
 (Hint - we are fans of functional programming and react hooks 😏)

 For the backend you can also use a programming language or framework of your choice.
 At parcelLab we're mostly using Node.js and Python, but ultimately use what you're most comfortable with.

-If you're done with this challenge, simply send us a copy of the zipped folder containing your work or a link to a repository that we can access.
+If you're done with this challenge, simply send us a link to a repository that we can access - or create a PR to this repository.

 ## In the end you should have
 - [ ]  a website (frontend)